 If the 14th generation was a wine, 2023 would be the vintage year.
 Ford took all the feedback from previous years, tossed it in a blender with some innovation juice, and out came a truck that’s smoother than a fresh jar of Skippy.

 Engine options?
 They kept it in the family with a 3.3 L V6, 2.7 L and 3.5 L EcoBoost twin-turbo V6s, a 5.0 L V8, and a 3.0 L turbodiesel V6.
-It’s like a household reunion where everyone actually gets along!
+It’s like a domestic gathering where everyone actually gets along!

-Critics and users alike are giving the 2023 model two thumbs up for its build quality, fewer reported issues, and a feel so premium, you’ll think you accidentally bought a luxury car.
+Critics and users alike are giving the 2023 model two thumbs up for its build quality, fewer reported problems, and a feel so luxurious, you’ll think you accidentally bought a luxury car.

 The Neutral Years: 2022